How To Apply for DACA in 2022

 Prepare the forms yourself

 DACA is expensive enough without having to pay an attorney to help you.
 A great way to save money is to file for DACA yourself.
-ImmigrationHelp.org has worked with immigration attorneys to build an app that will help you prepare your DACA paperwork on your own for free.
-This app will produce all the required paperwork to apply for DACA.
+You can use our free app to produce all the required paperwork to apply for DACA.
 You will only need to pay the filing fees and not the $1,000+ that lawyers often charge.
 If you use the ImmigrationHelp.org app, we’ll even review your forms and supporting documents for you, for free, when you’ve completed the app!

 Ask your community for help